Fanjie-Li/Curriculum-Vitae/content/publication/journal-article-1/index.md

 ---

 {{% callout note %}}
 The Journal of the National Library of China is a Chinese core journal (CSSCI-indexed, IF: 1.746) and a prominent pulication in China in the field of library and information science.
-This paper is also reprinted by the Information Center For Social Science Of RUC and currently has 12 citations (including journal articles and master thesis).
+This paper is also reprinted by the Information Center for Social Science of RUC and currently has 12 citations (including journal articles and master thesis).
 {{% /callout %}}